 Appraisers will even go as far as to pull old records of the home from city hall and factor everything that they can into the current value.

 It is always important to remember that the appraiser is not there to help the seller or the buyer.
-The appraisers’ job is to ensure that the lender is not loaning more than what the property is worth, a buyer is not paying too much for a property, a seller is not selling for too little, etc. So the appraiser isn’t going to be more inclined to favor the buyer or the seller.
+The appraisers’ job is to ensure that the lender is not loaning more than what the property is worth, a buyer is not paying too much for a property, a seller is not selling for too little, etc. So the Pinellas County property appraiser (or whichever county you are in) isn’t going to be more inclined to favor the buyer or the seller.
 They are a separate party that will fairly appraise the value of the home.
 The appraiser is typically the only completely unbiased party involved in a sale, refinance or valuation process.

 Appraisal Reviews: What You Need to Know